nyggus/makepackage/README.md

 You will see that the package is created with 11 `pytest` tests, and they should all pass (you will see the output from `pytest`).

 > When you create a package using `makepackage`, you can read the README file of the new package.
-It contains some essential information about package development, such as buidling the package, installing it, and uploading to PyPi.
+It contains some essential information about package development, such as building the package, installing it, and uploading to PyPi.

 ## Structure of a package created using `makepackage`